-When asked where will Everlane be in ten years, Preysman said “to be sustainable and purchase is cognitive dissonance.
+Responding to the question, where will Everlane be in ten years?
+Preysman said, “to be sustainable and purchase is cognitive dissonance.
 To buy nothing is the most sustainable thing you can do.
-Our future involves impacting design and the supply chain, educating consumers and driving change and awareness.”
+Our future involved impacting design and the supply chain, educating consumers and driving change and awareness.”

 Building a Sustainable World begins with Academia

 Barak Cakmak, Dean of Fashion at the Parsons School of Design, addressed the role of academia in fashion’s evolving role in society.
 Parsons encourages students to acknowledge the importance of transparency and ethical, environmentally-friendly supply chains in fashion and understand key societal challenges.
 As a first step, all required courses incorporate relevant knowledge on sustainability and ethics as a new baseline for fashion design education.
 Sustainability has become a focus of Parsons’ projects in fashion and other institutions.